 Despite my hesitation, Kim and I had bitten the bullet and splurged on a few nights at Moon Palace since it was the TBEX host hotel, and we wanted to be sure that we were as close as possible to the conference sessions.
 As soon as my van pulled up to the driveway, I was greeted by uniformed staff with a fresh flower and offered a welcome drink.

 Ahhh, I could get used to this, I thought.

-After a bit of confusion with my reservation since Kim had already checked in, I was led to my room, which had fantastic furniture, air testing company that takes care of this place and it was like a modern bedroom.
+After a bit of confusion with my reservation since Kim had already checked in, I was led to my room.
 It’s a good thing that the staff walked me there because the resort is sprawling and divided into three sections.
 We were staying in the Sunrise section, which also happened to be where the convention center was located, as well as some of our evening events.
 We’d read warnings online noting how it could be tricky to get navigate the various sections of the hotel, but it was nothing like seeing it in person – the resort is truly huge!